'The world is gray': the heartbreaking story of a Ukrainian refugee trying to survive with her children in London

 It would seem, as Olga says, that the system should work according to the algorithm - to get A, you need to do B, and in extreme cases, C. Psychologically, it would be easier if there was at least a warning about hitches and some kind of time limits.
 Instead of the supposed “a couple of days,” as the woman says, the wait becomes without a definite end point.

-“If I had come to London a year ago, I would have been fascinated by its beauty and architecture, but now I don't feel anything.
+“If I had come to London a year ago, I would have been captivated by its beauty and architecture, but now I don’t feel anything.
 The world is just grey.
 Every morning is a struggle to get out of bed.
-Then I remember that I have so many things to do with my children.
-Permanent forms, writing emails, attending meetings,” says Olga.
+Then I remember that I have so much to do with my children.
+Constant forms, writing emails, attending meetings,” says Olga.

 If she has a free day, she tries to find Ukrainian books (she visits the library, but there are no books in her language) or visits the local gym, which is free for Ukrainian refugees.

 “I'm afraid I won't see my parents again.
-The worst days were when the Russians cut off communication for people in Kherson and I couldn't talk to my family.
-But now the Internet is restored, you can talk.
-I send photos of grandchildren.
-In exchange, they send me a photo of a burned-out car near their house.
-She was shot with people inside for violating the curfew,” the woman says.
+The worst days were when the Russians cut off communications for people in Kherson and I couldn't talk to my family.
+But now the Internet has been restored, we can talk.
+I send photos of my grandchildren.
+In return, they send me a photo of a burnt-out car near their house.
+She was shot with people inside for violating curfew,” says the woman.

 You may be interested in: top New York news, stories of our immigrants, and helpful tips about life in the Big Apple - read it all on ForumDaily New York.